 CMB data have thus far led the way in constraining early universe physics, and ESA’s Planck satellite is currently mapping the CMB at the highest precision ever achieved.
 However, next generation galaxy surveys – such as the Dark Energy Survey (DES), which saw first light in 2012 – will rival the CMB in their ability to unlock the secrets of the primordial universe.

 CosmicDawn is a project funded by the European Research Council through the ERC Starting Grants scheme.
-Coordinated by Dr. Hiranya Peiris, the CosmicDawn Team are using the latest CMB and LSS data to rigorously test the theory of inflation, the dominant paradigm for the origin of cosmic structure, and to seek signatures of new physics that are likely to exist at these unexplored energies.
+Coordinated by Prof. Hiranya Peiris, the CosmicDawn Team are using the latest CMB and LSS data to rigorously test the theory of inflation, the dominant paradigm for the origin of cosmic structure, and to seek signatures of new physics that are likely to exist at these unexplored energies.

 In order to achieve these challenging goals, the CosmicDawn project combines theoretical modelling at the cutting edge of fundamental physics, advanced Bayesian and wavelet methods to extract reliable information from the data, and a deep understanding of data limitations and control of systematic errors.
 The CosmicDawn Team members have diverse backgrounds (in observational cosmology, theoretical physics, signal processing, and Bayesian inference) and work in interdisciplinary collaborations.